-Balbix automatically analyzes the enterprise attack surface using specialized Al to provide a 100x more accurate view of breach risk.
+Balbix automatically analyzes the enterprise attack surface using specialized AI to provide a 100x more accurate view of breach risk.
 The Balbix platform enables a broad set of use cases that help you automate your cybersecurity posture, reduce cyber risk and improve resilience.

-Our customers have seen fantastic outcomes from Balbix: an accurate and unified asset inventory, better risk prioritization, 98% reduction in mean time to mitigate risk issues, and a 10x improvement in efficiency of everyday infosec team activities.
-Everyone is on the same page because all dashboards and widgets speak to risk in monetary terms.
+Our customers have seen fantastic outcomes from Balbix: an accurate and unified asset inventory, better prioritization and more automation, 98% reduction in mean-time-to-mitigate risk issues, and 10x improvement in efficiency of everyday infosec team activities.
+Everyone is on the same page because all dashboards and widgets speak to risk in money terms.
 Our customer CFOs actually understand and appreciate what is happening in the infosec program!